RocketDerp/April14_2025/Art/ScreenPlay/They_Do_Not_Read.md

 Saying the book is the ONE AND ONLY ONE PERFECT SCIENCE FICTION STORY IN THE ENTIRE UNIVERSE is the problem.

-It is a MINDSETE that PREVENTS ME from making a science fiction story, say The Egg fro August 15, 2009 https://en.wikipedia.org/wiki/The_Egg_(Weir_short_story) - and saying that THIS STORY is EQUAL or BETTER than the 1,900 year old compilation of Matthew / Mark / Luke / John etc STORIES!
+It is a **MINDSET** that PREVENTS ME OR SECOND-CLASS HUMAN ME from making a science fiction story, say The Egg story from August 15, 2009 https://en.wikipedia.org/wiki/The_Egg_(Weir_short_story) - and saying that THIS STORY is EQUAL or BETTER than the 1,900 year old compilation of Matthew / Mark / Luke / John etc STORIES in "The Bible" book!

 Book supremacy, story supremacy, ONE AND ONLY ONE PERFECT BOOK EVER WRITTEN IN ALL THE PUBLIC LIBRARY. https://isbndb.com/blog/how-many-books-are-in-the-world/